-From a countertop at just the right height to a fall on the playground, there are all kinds of ways children can take a bump to the head.
-Goose eggs, bruises and complaints of a headache can leave you wondering if that bump on the head is worthy of a call to the doctor.
+From a countertop at just the right height to a fall on the playground, there are all kinds of ways children can take a bump to the head, especially toddlers.
+Goose eggs, a knot on the head, bruises and complaints of a headache leave parents wondering if that bump on the head is worthy of a call to the doctor.

 "Head bumps due to falls are most common in preschool-aged children.
 This is because they have a disproportionately large head, are developing muscle coordination and have an inadequate sense of what is a potentially dangerous activity" she explains.
 "Fortunately, their falls are also the least likely to cause serious head or brain injury."

-School-aged children and adolescents are more likely to have head trauma related to higher impact activities such as sports; bicycle, skateboard or all-terrain vehicle accidents; and motor vehicle or motor vehicle/pedestrian accidents.
+School-aged children and adolescents are more likely to have head trauma related to higher impact activities such as sports; bicycle, skateboard or all-terrain vehicle accidents; and motor vehicle or motor vehicle/pedestrian accidents than toddlers.
 These accidents are more likely to cause serious and even life-threatening brain injuries.

-Whether your child is a curious toddler or an active adolescent, it’s important to take steps to prevent head injuries and recognize when an injury requires medical evaluation.
+Whether your child is a curious toddler or an active adolescent, it’s important to take steps to prevent head injuries and recognize when a bump on the head requires medical evaluation.

-When to see a doctor for a head injury
+When to see a doctor for a bump on the head

-When your child does bump his head, there are signs to watch for to determine whether you need to call the doctor.
-Remember that young children can't communicate, so if in doubt, trust your instincts and call the doctor.
-For children under 1, consider calling the physician if there is:
+When your child bumps their head, there are signs to watch for to determine when to worry and call the doctor.
+Remember that young children can't communicate well, so if in doubt, trust your instincts and call the doctor.
+For babies under 1, consider calling the physician if there is:

 - A bulging soft spot on the top of the head

 - Loss of consciousness or ‘fainting’ immediately after hitting their head

 Red flags to watch for in older children include: